microsoft/bond/cs/nuget/readme.txt

 ============

-The .bond schema files can be automatically built as part of a project by using BondCodegen build action (note that after installing the Bond package you may need to reload the project before Visual Studio sees the new build action).
+The .bond schema files can be automatically built as part of a project by using the BondCodegen build action (note that after installing the Bond package you may need to reload the project before Visual Studio sees the new build action).
 The generated .cs files will be implicitly compiled as part of the project.

 You can customize the code generation by defining the following properties/items in your project:

     @BondCodegen         : A Bond schema file (usually with a .bond extension)
       %Options           : Additional options to pass to the gbc compiler for this file
     @BondImportDirectory : Directories to search for imported schemas
     $BondOutputDirectory : Directory for generated files, by default IntermediateOutputPath